rasmikarri/helloworldapp/README.md

 k get ing -n demo
 ```

+> Note: you can use `patch-ingress.sh` . file to patch ingress to a desired dns addr

 ## Stateful app demo
 > Make sure you have dynamic storage provider configured first
 ```sh